point-4ward/ps-date-countdown/info.md

 ## How it works
 This script creates a sensor that a counts down to the next occurrance of a date, like a birthday or anniversary and gives the number of years as an attribute

-Requires `python_script:` to be enabled in you configuration
+Requires `python_script:` to be enabled in your configuration

 ## Installation
 Copy the Python script in to your `/config/python_scripts` directory or install via HACS.